Coroner identifies 2 killed at Chicago-area Halloween party

 The party was initially intended for a group of about 50 family members and friends, relatives of the hosts said.
 But social media posts promoting the party drew hundreds from surrounding communities, according to a news release from the Will County sheriff’s office.

-Those attending ranged in age from their teens to mid-20s, The Herald-News reported.
+Those attending ranged in age from their teens to mid-20s, The (Joliet) Herald-News reported.

 The sheriff’s office said witnesses indicated that two people fired shots from a porch overlooking the crowd in a home’s backyard.
 The shots were fired from near a DJ booth that was set up.